Faless/gd-curl/README.md

 This could be used as a replacement for the default Godot HTTPClient.

-It requires an upstream PR to be able to seemlessly replace the default implementation.
+It requires an upstream PR to be able to seamlessly replace the default implementation.

 When building with `compat=yes` (default), the extension will instead